Azure-Samples/smartbulkcopy/README.md

 ## How it works

 Smart Bulk Copy uses [Bulk Copy API](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy) with parallel tasks.
-A source table is split in partitions, and each partition is copied in parallel with others, up to a defined maxium, in order to use all the available bandwidth and all the cloud or server resources available to minimize the load times.
+A source table is split in partitions, and each partition is copied in parallel with others, up to a defined maximum, in order to use all the available network bandwidth and all the cloud or server resources available to minimize the load times.

 ### Partitioned Source Tables